 Human and Animal Research Ethics (BETH5202)

 This professional development short course introduces students to research ethics in its wider context.
-It explores the ethical underpinnings of the research endeavour including the justifications for engaging in research, core issues arising in research from inception to dissemination and research integrity.
-The course also reviews the history of research and the impact of research abuse on subjects, both human and animal.
+It explores the ethical underpinnings of the research endeavour in both humans and non-human animals, including the justifications for engaging in research, core issues arising in research from inception to dissemination and research integrity.
+The course also reviews the history of research and the impact of research abuse.
 Participants are encouraged to develop practical skills in relation to their own research.
 Learning activities will include lectures and online activities.

 Effective involvement in this Professional Development course will enable students to:

-- Develop skills to engage in debate on issues involving human and animal research
+- Develop skills to engage in debate on issues involving human and non-human animal research

 - Critically appraise research projects, methodologies, and topical issues.